Connor Joe Player Props: Pirates vs. Brewers

 Connor Joe At The Plate

-- Joe is hitting .253 with 16 doubles, three triples, six home runs and 22 walks.
+- Joe has 16 doubles, three triples, six home runs and 22 walks while hitting .247.

-- Looking at the 59 games he has played this year, he's hit a home run in six of them (10.2%), and in 2.8% of his trips to the plate.
+- He has homered in 10.0% of his games this year, and 2.7% of his plate appearances.

-- Joe has driven in a run in 17 games this year (28.8%), including three games with more than one RBI (5.1%).
-He has also driven in three or more of his team's runs in one contest.
+- Joe has picked up an RBI in 28.3% of his games this season, with two or more RBI in 5.0% of his games.
+He has also plated three or more runs in one contest.

-- In 35.6% of his games this year, he has scored at least once.
-And he's had seven games with multiple runs (11.9%).
+- He has scored a run in 21 games this season, with multiple runs seven times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.